Tutorial: Taxonomy of Digital Story Packages

 The Block was produced by SBS Online, Australia's indigenous film channel, in July 2012 using Flash.
 The project immerses you in a one-acre section of Sydney, Australian, that had been a famous meeting place for the local Aboriginal community before it was plagued by crime and drugs and fell into decay.
 Now there are efforts to revitalize it.The story unfolds by exploring the streets in the area and clicking on links to play videos.

-This next section explores the many different narrative forms being used to tell stories, such as the main story or the different segments of a story package.
+This next section explores the many different narrative forms being used to tell stories.

-They range from visual narratives, interactive videos, interactive audio, illustrations and games, to graphics, data visualizations, timelines and maps.
+The narrative forms range from visual narratives, interactive videos, interactive audio and illustrations and games, to graphics, data visualizations, timelines and maps.

 These are stories in which the main narrative is either a video or a photo slideshow with audio.
 The story can be a single video or slideshow or it can be divided into multiple parts.
 Either way it is almost always presented as a linear narrative.